shakespete/react/React Notes.md

 The memo function can be used to create a component that will only render when its properties change.
 The second argument sent to the memo function is a predicate.
 A predicate is a function that only returns true or false.

 <h3>useMemo</h3>
-The useMemo Hook takes a result of a function and memoizes it.
+<p>The useMemo Hook takes a result of a function and memoizes it.
 This means that it will not be recomputed every time.
 This Hook can be used for performance optimizations.
 In a memoized function, the result of a function call is saved and cached.
-Then when the function is called again with the same inputs, the cached value is returned.
+Then when the function is called again with the same inputs, the cached value is returned.</p>

 <strong>useMemo runs during rendering, so make sure the computation function does not cause any side effects, such as resource requests.
 Side effects should be put into a useEffect Hook.</strong>